-The following table shows the percentage of all students scoring at the Proficient or Advanced levels (that is, meeting or exceeding the state standards) in science over the most recent three-year period.
-Science assessments include California Standards Tests (CST), California Modified Assessment (CMA), and the California Alternate Performance Assessment (CAPA).
+The following table shows the percentage of all students scoring at the Proficient or Advanced levels (that is, meeting or exceeding the state standards) in science over the most recent two-year period.
+Science assessments include the California Standards Test (CST), California Modified Assessment (CMA), and the California Alternate Performance Assessment (CAPA).